Countyy/Countyy/README.md

 I started programming in end of 2021 and I'm currently learning Web Development.
 I am basically Front-End Developer, but I want to learn somethings about Back-End in the future.
 I'm a starting programmer, so any help you can give me will be great. ❤

 * 🧠  I'm learning HTML, CSS and JS
-* ⚡  I'm working in a project for my School right now.

 ### Skills